Below you’ll find helpful information and next steps to take now that you’ve been admitted.

 FALL CLASS REGISTRATION

-BEFORE you can request your appointment and before you can register for classes you MUST complete the Advising Orientation AND complete the steps on your Next Steps Checklist!
+BEFORE you can request your appointment and before you can register for classes you MUST pay your enrollment deposit to secure your spot in the class, and complete the requirements on your Next Steps Checklist!
 Read through the Next Steps Checklist info below.

 You’ve paid your enrollment deposit and you’re ready to be a new Lute!
 Now what?